CONFOTUR Tax Benefits Explained: Save $50K+ on DR Property

 - Bahamas: No property tax, but no income tax exemption either — and entry prices are 3–5× higher

-The combination of transfer tax, property tax, AND income tax exemptions makes CONFOTUR uniquely powerful.
+The combination of transfer tax, property tax, AND rental income tax exemptions makes CONFOTUR uniquely powerful.
 It's one of the key reasons foreign direct investment into Dominican real estate hit $798 million in 2024, and why the DR consistently outperforms Caribbean peers in property investment attractiveness.

 For a deeper comparison of DR investment zones, see our analysis of Samaná vs. Punta Cana for 2025 investment.